xpportal/Micro-Plugin-Publisher/api/README.md

 2. Follow the prompts to complete the setup process.

+3. The API key given at the end of setup is used to publish.
+This key should be in the root of your project directory as `API_KEY=<yourkey>` (and omit the `.env` file from version control) One workflow tip I would recommend is rolling the key on every publish so your stored credentials at .env are constantly out of sync after deploy.

 ## Detailed Setup Instructions

 1. Ensure you're logged in to your Cloudflare account via Wrangler: